MilesForMyeloma/MilesRaceCenter/readme.md

 ## Race Center for Miles for Myeloma

-This is an event management, registration, and donation system built for Miles for Myeloma.
+This is an event management, registration, and donation system built for Miles for Myeloma, a non-profit based in Iowa City, Iowa.
-It is currently under development and the core functionality does not exist yet.
+It is currently under heavy development and much of the core functionality still does not exist.

 Project is a fork of [L4withSentry](https://github.com/rydurham/L4withSentry).